JiachenRen/waifu-classifier/docs/final_report.md

 ### (Part 2) Word2Vec Embedding

-Next thing we tried was training a **Word2Vec** embedding using the collected descriptions (totalling 16.45 MB).
+The next thing we tried was training a **Word2Vec** embedding using the collected descriptions (totalling 16.45 MB).
 For the n-gram model, we built the entire model from scratch without any external libraries.
-However, for the task of training a word2vec embedding, it is no longer possible to start from a blank slate due to the model's sheer complexity.
+However, for the task of training a word2vec embedding it is no longer possible to start from a blank slate due to the model's sheer complexity.
 Instead, we looked to third party libraries for help.
 Namely, we used the following libraries

 - gensim
 - nltk

 #### Gensim

-Gensim is a library developed by Google that implements Continuous Bag of Words (CBOW) and Skip-gram, both are popular word2vec embeddings.
+Gensim is a library developed by Google that implements Continuous Bag of Words (CBOW) and Skip-gram; both are popular word2vec embeddings.
 Gensim also comes with pretrained word2vec model that is trained on 300 billion english sentences from Reddit.
-We could have used the pretrained model.
-However, we chose to train our own embedding because 1) it'll be more interesting, and 2) since the model is trained on our own data, we should hopefully pick up new vocabulary and better relationships between certain words that are not captured by the model that comes with gensim library.
+We could have used the pretrained model, but we chose to train our own embedding because 1) it'll be more interesting, and 2) since the model is trained on our own data, we should hopefully pick up new vocabulary and better relationships between certain words that are not captured by the model that comes with gensim library.

 That said, we do know that compared to the model trained on 300 billion sentences, with each word mapping to a 300-sized vector, our model would be inferior as it is only trained on a meager 157188 sentences.
 Nevertheless, hopefully the embedding should be sufficient for our purposes.